tomMoral/test_package/README.md

 Documentation
 -------------
-- At the root, create a `doc` folder, and in it write an `examples` folder.
+- At the root, create an `examples` folder.
 In this folder, create a function `plot_simple_example` in which you write a small example of what the linear regression code can do.
 - Add some plots using matplotlib.

 ## Continuous integration